 The financial arrangements regarding tuition fees and bursaries are the same at New College as they are for every other undergraduate college in Oxford, and are outlined on the University website.

-Oxford is no more expensive than many other universities, indeed you may find it is cheaper!
 We firmly believe that money should not be a barrier to your university studies.
 Below, you will find a number of financial benefits associated with studying at Oxford, and New College in particular:

 - Accommodation – under the current arrangements, New College students are normally entitled to a room in college accommodation in their first and second years of study with a good chance of a room in their fourth year.
 We also have the capacity to accommodate a small number of third-year students.
 Since the terms are only eight weeks and all first year rooms are let on a 24 week basis (3 x 60 days) you may find the room rent turns out to be cheaper than at some other universities.

 - Academic resources – our library contains around 100,000 books, journals and other publications, including multiple copies of the main texts you will require for your studies.
 Rooms are all provided with broadband internet connections, and we have a computer room with 24 terminals and two printers and a scanner for students’ use.

 - Reasonably priced meals – the College dining hall operates on a non-profit basis, so costs to our students are kept low.
 The average cost of a cooked lunch is £3-£5 with breakfast being from £1.00-£4.00.